-Lupita Nyong’o made her feature debut in Steve McQueen’s Academy Award® winning film 12 Years a Slave alongside Chiwetel Ejiofor, Michael Fassbender and Brad Pitt.
-For her portrayal as “Patsey,” Nyong’o received the Academy Award® in the category of “Best Supporting Actress” as well as multiple accolades including the Screen Actors Guild® Award, the Critics’ Choice Award, the Independent Spirit Award, NAACP Award, and the 2013 Hollywood Film Awards "New Hollywood Award."
+LUPITA NYONG’O is a Kenyan actress, producer and New York Times Bestselling author.
+She made her feature debut in Steve McQueen’s Academy Award® winning film “12 Years a Slave.”
+For her portrayal as Patsey, Nyong’o received the Academy Award® as well as multiple accolades including the Screen Actors Guild® Award, the Critics’ Choice Award, the Independent Spirit Award, and the NAACP Award.

 Join the conversation on #FindingYourRoots